ooiiinnntttiiinn/chatbot_iitg/README.md

-# YANA (You Are Not Alone)
+# YANA Chatbot

-YANA mobile app is a simple chatbot designed using flutter.
-It takes user input and fetches reply through an API call.
+YANA mobile app is a simple chatbot designed using flutter

 ## Getting Started